 The other day, I saw the following comment under an article about vegan nutrition:

-I am not a vegan, so let’s put aside the question whether a vegan diet can be healthy without nutritional supplements for now (and also why on Earth you would hate someone for choosing not to eat something?).
+I am not a vegan, so let’s put aside the question whether a vegan diet can be healthy without nutritional supplements for now (and why on Earth you would you hate someone for not looking healthy).
 The real question is: Is there any reason why taking or having to take nutritional supplements would make your diet somehow wrong or inadequate?

 I ate a few pieces of fudge yesterday, and it was delicious.
 The list of ingredients reads: Sugar, Glucose Syrup, Vegetable Oil, Milk, Butter, Emulsifier, Salt, Flavouring.
 Was it healthy?
 Surely not.
 Is it okay to eat something like that a few times a week?
 Of course, it’s not going to hurt you.
 No-one would say my whole diet is bad just because I ate some fudge.